maeda6uiui/Mechtatel/README.md

 Unfortunately, there are no elaborate documents for this project so far.
 However, you could check out the [test code](./mechtatel-core/src/test/java/com/github/maeda6uiui/mechtatel/) and hopefully get to learn what Mechtatel has to offer!

+Note that this project is currently under development and is subject to drastic changes.

 ## Message from developer

 It's been years since I came up with an idea like "Isn't it great if I could create a game engine and build my own game upon it?"